Azure/azure-sdk-for-net/sdk/iothub/Azure.ResourceManager.IotHub/README.md

-# Microsoft Azure IoT Hub Management client library for .NET
+# Microsoft Azure IoT Hub management client library for .NET

 Microsoft Azure IoT Hub is a managed service hosted in the cloud that acts as a central message hub for communication between an IoT application and its attached devices.